-Non-native (introduced) species of plants, animals, and organisms can cause large-scale, irreversible changes to ecosystems by predation and competition for food, shelter and space, subsequently eliminating native species over time.
-For example, introduced noxious weeds such as Paterson's Curse can be found growing wild in many parts New South Wales and has caused major problems by choking out native flora.
+Non-native (introduced) species of plants, animals, and organisms can cause large-scale, irreversible changes to ecosystems by predation and competition for food, shelter and space, subsequently invading and eliminating native species over time.
+For example, non-native noxious weeds such as Paterson's Curse, English/Scotch Broom and Blackberry were all introduced over a century ago and can be found growing wild in many parts New South Wales, Victoria and the ACT and have caused major problems by choking out native flora.
 In Australia, there are few effective treatments for many invasive species.
 We are losing the native, living natural heritage protected lands are intended to conserve.

 Visitors to natural and cultural heritage places play a role in the spread of invasive species by transporting soil, live animals, plants and seeds, and agents of disease such as Phytophthora cinnamomi (a form of root rot dieback) and Giardia.
-(The only wild population of Wollemi Pine has been identified as being under direct threat to the dieback fungus.)
 The potential for new infestations increases every day as more and more outdoor enthusiasts travel from one area to another around the globe.